Risk Management and Insurance Minor

 Purpose and Focus

-The Department of Finance offers courses to prepare students for a variety of careers in the rapidly changing fields of finance, insurance, and investments.
+The Department of Finance offers courses to prepare students for a variety of careers in the rapidly changing fields of finance, insurance, investments, and real estate.
 Students are exposed to both the theory and the practical applications of finance as it relates to their area.
 They are taught to focus on the key elements in complicated financial issues and to provide a solution based on theory, knowledge, analysis, and logic.
 During the second semester of the sophomore year, students should meet with a Lee Business School advisor to plan a specific program of study since it is essential that proper course sequencing be observed.

 Northwest Commission on Colleges and Universities